Skip to main content

 Even if fully imputed and 28% is available as credits against other income, a dividend yield of 3.5% is taxable and will result in a net yield closer to 2.35% once tax is taken away at a 33% rate or a yield including imputation credits of 3.32%.

 On the other hand, having your share price go up by 3.5% is usually tax-free (trader intentions aside).
-So, earning $1 from capital gains, in general, would give you better outcome compared to earning $1 from dividend payouts.
+So, earning $1 from capital gains, in general, would give you a better outcome compared to earning $1 from dividend payouts.

 Losing compounding growth